valory-xyz/open-autonomy/docs/control_flow.md

 # AEA Network interruption Flow
-When we have an issue with the AEA losing connection to the Tendermint process, caused by failure of the AEA, the sudden closure of the tcp connection will trigger a restart of the tendermint process.
+When we have an issue with the AEA losing connection to the Tendermint process, caused by failure of the AEA, the sudden closure of the tcp connection will trigger a restart of the Tendermint process.

 This can be triggered by kill a running aea-process while running a docker-compose deployment.